Tuesday, November 12, 2019 - 7:00pm to 10:00pm

 Join us for an evening of out-of-this-world astronomy activities hosted by Franklin Institute Chief Astronomer Derrick Pitts.

-Build your own experience from any combination of planetarium shows, a live science talk, a film screening, hands-on astronomy activities, and continuous telescopic observing all evening (weather permitting).
+Build your own experience from any combination of planetarium shows, a live science talk on astronomy or space science, hands-on astronomy activities, and continuous telescopic observing all evening (weather permitting).
 The program is staffed with knowledgeable observers, and free star maps are provided.

 Stay tuned for more details.
 Each month features different activities, talks, and shows!